-If you are not interested in returning to the senior center just yet, don't forget to visit our Virtual Senior Center!
+If you are not interested in returning to the senior center just yet, visit our Virtual Senior Center!

 West Jordan Senior Center started in 1991 in a small house located next to the Sugar Factory.
 The seniors of West Jordan out grew the house and moved to an old church.
 The new center was built in 2000 and is located on the same property as the small house.
 According to the census, West Jordan City has a population over 108,000, making it the 4thmost populous city in the state and one of the fastest growing cities in Utah.